 Multi-Stop fares are constructed by airlines and are broken down into 3 different types of fares: Stopover, Open-Jaw, and Round the World fares.
-In addition, certain airlines may also offer air-passes that focus on a specific region (like the islands of the South Pacific), but these types of fares aren’t as common as they used to be and have thus been left out of this article.
+In addition, certain airlines may also offer air passes that focus on a specific region (like the islands of the South Pacific).

 Here is a look at the various multi-stop fares.